Directed Energy Deposition forms parts by melting material as it is being deposited using a laser, electron beam or plasma arc.

 Advantages of DED

-- High build rates – DED’s higher deposition rates at relatively low resolution means faster build rate compared to some other metal additive manufacturing process
+- High build rates – DED’s higher deposition rates at relatively low resolution means a faster build rate than other metal additive manufacturing processes.

-- Near net shape – Parts can be near net shapes requiring a minimal amount of post-processing
+- Near net shape – Parts can be near net shapes requiring minimal post-processing.

 - Can be used for repairing – Ideally suited for application requiring metal addition to existing parts hence lends itself for repairing applications